 WSRO will comply with the IRS reporting requirements for prize winners.
-According to IRS instructions, a Form 1099-MISC is required for any person receiving $600 and over in prizes and awards.
-For those prizes where there is an issue of what the actual worth of the prize is, the IRS regulations defining the fair market value of a prize will determine whether or not a 1099-MISC is filed.
+According to IRS instructions, a Form 1099-MISC is required for any person receiving $600 and over in rewards, prizes and awards.
+For those rewards or prizes where there is an issue of what the actual worth of the prize is, the IRS regulations defining the fair market value of a prize will determine whether or not a 1099-MISC is filed.
 Recipients of prizes qualifying for a 1099-MISC must agree to provide the information necessary for the 1099-MISC in order to receive their prize; they should expect to receive their forms in time to file their appropriate tax returns.
 For prizes worth less than $600, it is the recipient’s responsibility to comply with all relevant IRS income reporting guidelines.

 Q. If I’ve previously won a prize, am I eligible for this drawing as well?